onkelbeh/HomeAssistantRepository/README.md

 * some more HC-SR501 PIR Sensors (via ESPEasy, Tasmota & MQTT)
 * Yamaha RXV (4 devices)
 * SamsungTV (partly _not_ working anymore due to Samsungs newest firmware 'improvements')
-* Tradfri (4 devices now, can't wait for their shutters to arrive in early 2019)
+* Tradfri (4 devices now, can't wait for their shutters, now these are delayed due to software problems, 'til April 2019)
 * Sonos (had many, sold most of them, because they destroyed a formerly very cool gui, only two boxes left)
 * Calendar (connected to a locally run ownCloud, OC not in this Repository) (https://owncloud.org/)
 * Kodi on Raspberry (3, all with OSMC) (https://osmc.tv/download/)